jcaldwe8/ERModel-to-RelationalModel/README.md

 ## Who do I talk to? ##

-* Jordan Caldwell at University of Rochester - jcaldwe8
+* Jordan Caldwell at University of Rochester
+    + NetId: jcaldwe8
+    + Email: jcaldwe8@ur.rochester.edu